BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

     To see examples of how to instantiate each parameter, check out `ExampleFilter1 <https://github.com/BlueQuartzSoftware/simplnx/tree/develop/wrapping/python/plugins/ExamplePlugin/ExampleFilter1.py>`__ and `ExampleFilter2 <https://github.com/BlueQuartzSoftware/simplnx/tree/develop/wrapping/python/plugins/ExamplePlugin/ExampleFilter2.py>`__.

-5. Writing the Preflight Implementation
+6. Writing the Preflight Implementation
 ---------------------------------------
 The `preflight_impl` method allows you to perform checks, validations, and setup tasks before the filter's main execution.
+There are a number of basic steps that are performed but each step could have any number of details associated to it. **The Preflight method should not be I/O or calculation intensive as it will be run every time a parameter in this filter or any other filter is modified.**

+- Extract the input parameters values into local variables.
+- Test those values for any non-allowed values, ranges or other conditions
+- Use 'Actions' to modify the DataStructure as needed.
+These can be Array or Geometry creation or deletion.

+Each Parameter will do some basic kinds of sanity checks before the code execution ever makes it to your filter's 'preflight' method.
+For instance, 'File Input' parameters will already ensure that the file exists on the file system so the developer does not need to redo this kind of validation.
+DataArray/GeometrySelection types of parameters will ensure that the DataStructure DataPath already exists as another example.
+The filter parameter section will review the kinds of checks that each parameter perform

 **Example Preflight Method:**
     This example creates a new 32-bit float output array using the number of tuples, number of components, and output array path provided by the user.
 It also validates that the initialization value is not set to 0.